fmcyamwe/myGplanner/README.md

 The working app, hosted via github pages, is [here](https://fmcyamwe.github.io/gplanner/).
 The minified production code was put into a different [repo](https://github.com/fmcyamwe/gplanner) while I was exploring ways to deploy the app with minimal cost--Thank you Github!

-I would like to add local notifications for Android to allow more scheduling capability in case an event drags on longer (or shorter and move on to the next scheduled event).
-A definite todo also is using a central database as each device (and browser) keeps a local copy of the data for now, which defeats the purpose of the summary tracking for all goals :D
+Local notifications to alert for upcoming or end of a scheduled event, and in Android, a capability for reminders,skipping or add minutes in case an event drags on longer.
+I would like to add functionality of using a central database as currently each device (and browser) keeps a local copy of the data, which defeats the purpose of the summary tracking for all goals :D

 All in due time... now on to set some goals and use this thing to grow!!!